xor2003/masm2c/README.md

 Optionally you can recompile resulting C to 32 bits with optimization and recompile to get cleaner C code without dead code and flags update.

 Key features:
+- Most of x86 instructions (except FPU) are supported (well tested with QEMU tests).
+flags: Carry, Zero, Sign are supported for most of x86 instructions.
 - Segment memory model and 16bit offsets.
-- Most of x86 instructions (except FPU) are supported (well tested with QEMU tests).
-- flags: Carry, Zero, Sign are supported for most of x86 instructions.
 - Some BIOS/DOS Int 10h, 21h interrupts are supported.
   Also DOS memory manager and stack.
 - CGA text mode is supported using Curses (PDcurses or NCurses).
 - VGA 320x200x256 support (partial)

-Other code reused: ASM2C (x86 instruction emulation), tasm-recover (from SCUMMVM project; highly modified), QEMU x86 test suit, FreeDOS memory manager.
+3 party code used: ASM2C (x86 instruction emulation), tasm-recover (from SCUMMVM project; highly modified), QEMU x86 test suit, FreeDOS memory manager.

 License: GPL2.

-Sure ASM2C is better but it written on swift and less instructions supported, also only protected mode.
+Sure ASM2C have cleaner code and good parser but it written on Swift and less instructions supported, also only protected mode.

+TODO:
+- equ out of segment/proceedure
+- macros support
+- full VGA/EGA
+- better parser based on Masm EBNF
+- proper SB emulation or use DOSBOX as library
-TODO: add FPU instructions support, keyboard?
+- add FPU instructions support
+- better keyboard

 Execute to convert your masm 16 bit source to C:
 -------------------------------